ChristianCasazza/mtadata/README.md

  Project Setup Guide

+This project assumes you are using a code IDE, either locally such as with [VSCode](https://code.visualstudio.com/docs/setup/setup-overview) or with [Github Codespaces]( https://docs.github.com/en/codespaces/getting-started/quickstart).
+Codespaces can be ran by first making a free Github account, and then clicking the green Code button at the top of this repo, and then clicking the + button.

 ## 1. Install `uv`

 Before proceeding, you will need to install `uv`.
 Pip install uv should word, or you can  follow the instructions here: [Install UV](https://docs.astral.sh/uv/getting-started/installation/#installation-methods).